epurpur/Python_GenAI/README.md

 | A | Adaptive.
 Flexibility and customization in prompts    |
 | R | Reflective.
 Continuous evaluation and improvement of prompts    |

-#### C. Concise
-Brevity is important in crafting prompts.
-A concise prompt removes superfluous information and allows the LLM to focus on the most important aspects of a prompt.
-Clarity is important as unclear instructions may result in bad responses.
-Writing effective prompts requires ensuring that the question is specific and directed toward the desired response.

-*Example:* Please provide me an example of how to write python code to read a dataset and remove some columns from it.

-*Improvement:* Read a csv file in python pandas and remove the "extraneous" column.
-(Extraneous is a made up column name)

-#### L. Logical
-Logical prompts enables AI models to better comprehend the context and relationships between various concepts, resulting in more accurate and coherent outputs.
-Ensure that the information provided follows a natural progression and that the relationship between concepts are evident.

-*Example:* I have a long script that works and I need to share it with my labmate.
-How do I do that?

-*Improvement:* Describe the steps of refactoring and thoroughly documenting my code to make it faster and more usable.

-#### E. Explicit
-Explicit prompts underscore the need for clear output specifications in the queries posed to AI language models.
-Explicit prompts provide precise instructions regarding the desired output format, content, or scope, thereby reducing the likelihood of receiving unanticipated or irrelevant responses from the AI model.

-*Example:* How to combine all the steps of a python for loop into one line?

-*Improvement:* Write a list comprehension in python.

-#### A. Adaptability
-Adaptability entails experimenting with various prompt formulations, phrasing, and settings (if available) in order to establish a balance between creativity and concentration.
-When crafting prompts, be flexible and willing to attempts new approaches based on the performance of the model.

-*Example:* If the results of a prompt such as "How to write a regular expression to identiy mailing addresses in python" yields results that are too vague or not what you are looking for, consider doing something like...

-*Improvement:* Write a regular expression in python to identify United States mailing addresses using the RegEx library.

-#### R. Reflective
-Adopting a reflective perspective puts gives users agency to evaluate the performance of the AI model, identifying areas for improvement and adjusting their approach accordingly.
-Make it a habit to examine the AI-generated content and apply insights to future prompts.
-This includes fact checking!
-Be aware that the AI doesn't always know what it is talking about and don't accept it's answers as truth.

-# GenAI is not a substitute for learning to program!
-In my opinion, Generative AI is not a substitute for learning how to program.
-Just like any tool, you have to learn to wield it's power.
-I compare this to learning to drive a car.
-We understand that driving is a great responsibility and for that reason we have protocols in place to teach people the rules, basics, and best practices.
-Even then, there is a period of time where new drivers must be supervised.
-Just like with driving a car, with the power of GenAI comes great responsibility!

-If you blindly ask GenAI to write some code, it will do it to the best of its abilities given the information you provided.
-The code might even work!
-But what if the code you are given doesn't work?
-Or what if it produces unintended results?
-I nearly always use GenAI as I am writing code today and when I do, I am guiding it to the correct results.
-While GenAI makes tedious programming tasks immensely easier, it is fallible and flawed and you must supervise it.

-In order to learn how to program, you will have to struggle with it.
-When you at least have a grasp on the basics, then you can start to combine your programming skills with GenAI

-## Use Cases in this workshop

-- start from a blank canvas
-- talking to the AI
-- follow up on the AI's results
-- specialized libraries like pandas and selenium
-- writing comments and documentation
-- regular expressions decoding
-- convert from one language to another
-- follow up on things you don't understand
-- deconstructing error messages
-- optimization

 ## Self Help